Batten disease: Research

-During 2011, the first controlled clinical trials began with the University of Rochester for a treatment for Batten Disease.[15]
+During 2011, the first controlled clinical trials began with the University of Rochester for a treatment for Batten Disease.
 The trial included 30 patients who were experiencing signs of the disease in the hope of slowing its progress.

-In November 2013, Weill Medical College of Cornell University began recruiting participants for a safety study of a gene transfer vector,[16] described as a non-randomised safety and efficacy trial.
+In November 2013, Weill Medical College of Cornell University began recruiting participants for a safety study of a gene transfer vector, described as a non-randomised safety and efficacy trial.

 As part of a trial began by University of Rochester in March 2014.
 Mycophenolate mofetil is being tested to determine its efficacy and safety using a gene transfer vector.

+In April 2019, Haney et al. delivered brain soluble lysosomal enzyme TPP1 to treat the disease.
+Results showed an increased survival rate in late-infantile neuronal ceroid lipofuscinosis (LINCL) mice following treatment.
+Treatment also showed decreased neuroinflammation, a common side effect that leads to neuronal damage and death, compared to that of mice treated with just saline.

-In complex diseases such as Batten, therapies that address multiple aspects of the disease at the same time have the potential for higher impact than those focusing on one aspect."The use of several treatment strategies might offer additional benefits to patients with neurodegenerative disease, but the benefits of this approach must be weighed carefully against the additional adverse effects that combined treatments might bring," the researchers wrote.
+In complex diseases such as Batten, therapies that address multiple aspects of the disease at the same time have the potential for higher impact than those focusing on one aspect.
+"The use of several treatment strategies might offer additional benefits to patients with neurodegenerative disease, but the benefits of this approach must be weighed carefully against the additional adverse effects that combined treatments might bring," the researchers wrote.
 The medical team also noted that "over the past two decades, scientists and clinicians within the Batten disease community have worked to ensure that tools are in place to enable progress towards effective treatments at an unprecedented pace.
-"Recent progress in Batten disease research offers hope that efficient and targeted therapies will be available soon, the researchers said, noting that the "Batten disease research community is becoming a model of how effective, efficient rare disease research can be accomplished by working together."
+"Recent progress in Batten disease research offers hope that efficient and targeted therapies will be available soon," the researchers said, noting that "the Batten disease research community is becoming a model of how effective, efficient rare disease research can be accomplished by working together."

+Charities

+In the United Kingdom, the Batten Disease Family Association CIO (BDFA) became a registered charity in 2001 and a CIO in 2023.
+Its mission is "to enable everyone who is affected by Batten disease to live life to the full and secure the care and support they need until we find a cure".
+The charity Batten Fighters Forever (BFF) was founded by a family with two children who have the disease, and focuses on "increasing awareness and raising funds to support the treatment and care of people with Batten Disease and to assist the families of children with Batten Disease."